Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 ### Source: Clear the node controller settings

-(`ncn-mw#`) Remove the system specific settings from each node controller on the blade.
+(`ncn-mw#`) Remove the system-specific settings from each node controller on the blade.

 > The two commands look similar, but note that the component names (xnames)
 > in the URLs differ slightly, targeting each node controller on the blade.